AlexandrosPanag/My_Python_Projects/Basics/README.md

 ---

 A program that checks multiple inputs to check whether or not a condition has been met.
 If a condition has been met, then the program will end, otherwise it will continue to run forever

+Find Primes until Its Filled
+---

+A program that can find the prime numbers until our array size is filled